The World Bank team has concluded implementation support mission for Sustainable Agricultural Intensification and Food Security Project (SAIP).

-This time, due to COVID-19 pandemic and travel restrictions, the Implementation Support Mission was held virtually where SAIP team and representatives from Food Agriculture Organization (FAO) to review progress achieved in implementation of the project activities against all components since the last mission in October last year.
+The first meeting of the support mission was held virtually where SAIP team and representatives from Food Agriculture Organization (FAO) to review progress achieved in implementation of the project activities against all components since the last mission in September last year.

 The virtual meeting also reviewed all SAIP components, sub-components and their specific technical issues.